Roxane Gay

 Roxane Gay (born October 15, 1974) is an American writer, professor, editor, and social commentator.
 Gay is the author of The New York Times best-selling essay collection Bad Feminist (2014), as well as the short story collection Ayiti (2011), the novel An Untamed State (2014), the short story collection Difficult Women (2017), and the memoir Hunger (2017).

-Gay was an assistant professor at Eastern Illinois University for four years before joining Purdue University as an associate professor of English.
+Gay is the Gloria Steinem Endowed Chair in Media, Culture and Feminist Studies at Rutgers University.
+She was an assistant professor at Eastern Illinois University for four years before joining Purdue University as an associate professor of English, where she was tenured.
 In 2018, she left Purdue to become a visiting professor at Yale University.
+She joined Rutgers in 2022.

-Gay is a contributing opinion writer at The New York Times, founder of Tiny Hardcore Press, essays editor for The Rumpus, co-editor of PANK, a nonprofit literary arts collective, and the editor for Gay Mag, which was founded in partnership with Medium.
+Gay is a contributing opinion writer at The New York Times, founder of Tiny Hardcore Press, essays editor for The Rumpus, and the editor for Gay Mag, which was founded in partnership with Medium.

-Early life
+Early life and education

-Gay was born in Omaha, Nebraska, to Michael and Nicole Gay, both of Haitian descent.
+Gay was born in Omaha, Nebraska, on October 15, 1974, to Michael and Nicole Gay, both of Haitian descent.
 Her mother was a homemaker and her father is owner of GDG Béton et Construction, a Haitian concrete company.
-Gay is a cousin of Claudine Gay.
+She is a cousin of Harvard University professor Claudine Gay.

 Gay was raised Catholic and spent her summers visiting family in Haiti.
 She attended high school at Phillips Exeter Academy in New Hampshire.
 Gay began writing essays as a teenager, with much of her early work being influenced by her experience with childhood sexual violence.
 Her parents were relatively wealthy, supporting her through college and paying her rent until she was 30.

-After matriculating from Phillips Exeter Academy in Exeter, New Hampshire, Gay began her undergraduate studies at Yale University, but dropped out in her junior year to pursue a relationship in Arizona.
-She completed her undergraduate degree at Vermont College of Norwich University, and also earned a master's degree with an emphasis in creative writing from the University of Nebraska–Lincoln.
+After graduating from Phillips Exeter Academy in Exeter, New Hampshire, Gay began her undergraduate studies at Yale University, but dropped out in her junior year to pursue a relationship in Arizona.
+She completed her undergraduate degree at Vermont College at Norwich University, and also received a master's degree with an emphasis in creative writing from the University of Nebraska–Lincoln.

-Gay received a Ph.D. in Rhetoric and Technical Communication from Michigan Technological University in 2010.
+Gay received a Doctor of Philosophy in Rhetoric and Technical Communication from Michigan Technological University in 2010.
 She was inducted into the Omicron Delta Kappa Circle.
 Her dissertation is titled Subverting the Subject Position: Toward a New Discourse About Students as Writers and Engineering Students as Technical Communicators.
-Dr. Ann Brady served as her dissertation advisor.
+Ann Brady served as her dissertation advisor.